szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 The argument of `parse_day` is going to be the list of lines that represent that particular day and we want to return a `NamedTuple` that will contain each of the sections of a day in separate properties (date, activities, journal entry).
 Even though these values will hold the raw data just as it was defined in the user input file, this is a useful data transformation because now we hold the sections of the day in different variables.
 And calling the parsing methods will be a piece of cake.

 But before we come full circle we need to define the method that builds an `Activity` and `JournalEntry` instance from the parsed data.
-Lets call them builder functions, although they could be dataclass constructor overloads which I'm going to consider implementing in another iteration of this development.
+Let's call them builder functions, although they could be dataclass constructor overloads which I'm going to consider implementing in another iteration of this development.

 1. Building up the `Activity` instance